 17.4 Compliance with Laws

-To the best of BCCKOP'S knowledge, BCCKOP has at all times conducted, and is presently conducting, its business in compliance with all laws, statutes, ordinances, rules and regulations applicable to the conduct or operation of its business.
+To the best of BCCKOP's knowledge, BCCKOP has at all times conducted, and is presently conducting, its business in compliance with all laws, statutes, ordinances, rules and regulations applicable to the conduct or operation of its business.

-17.5 Legal Proceedings

-There is no claim, action, suit, proceeding, investigation or inquiry pending before any arbitration panel, federal, state or other court or governmental or administrative agency or, to BCCKOP'S knowledge, threatened against BCCKOP with respect to its business, relating to the transactions contemplated by this Agreement, or relating to BCCKOP's providing of any services similar to the Operating Services which has been previously made or filed against BCCKOP nor does BCCKOP know, after inquiry, of any basis for any such claim, action, suit, proceeding, investigation or inquiry.
-To the extent any such claim, action, suit, proceeding, investigation or inquiry exists, BCCKOP agrees to provide an explanation of the present status of such claims and the anticipated result of such claim or litigation BCCKOP is not a party to or subject to the provisions of any judgment, order, writ, injunction, decree or award of any court, arbitrator or governmental, regulatory or administrative, official body or authority which relates to its business or which might affect the transactions contemplated by this Agreement.

 17.6 Completeness and Accuracy

-To the best of BCCKOP'S knowledge, all information furnished to CLIENT pursuant to this Agreement is substantially true, correct and complete.
-No representation or warranty of BCCKOP contained in this Agreement contains any untrue statement of fact, or omits to state any fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.
-All contracts, permits and other documents and instruments furnished or made available to CLIENT by BCCKOP are true, complete and accurate originals or copies of originals and include all amendments, supplements, waivers and modifications thereto.
+To the best of BCCKOP's knowledge, all information furnished to CLIENT pursuant to this Agreement is substantially true, correct and complete.
+No representation or warranty of BCCKOP contained in this Agreement contains any untrue statement of fact, or omission of any fact necessary to make the statements made therein, in light of the circumstances under which they were made, not misleading.
+All contracts, permits and other documents and instruments furnished or made available to CLIENT by BCCKOP are true, complete and accurate originals or copies of originals, and include all amendments, supplements, waivers and modifications thereto.
 There is no fact, development or threatened development that BCCKOP has not disclosed to CLIENT which adversely affects or may adversely affect, the transactions contemplated by this Agreement.

 17.7 Quality of Operating Services

 BCCKOP is qualified to perform the Operating Services and BCCKOP is under no obligation to any former client and/or employer which is in any way inconsistent with the provisions of this Agreement, or which imposes any restriction on the activities of BCCKOP in the performance of the Operating Services hereunder.
-BCCKOP has the experience and capability including sufficient competence supervising other personnel to perform the Operating Services in accordance with sound and generally accepted natural gas processing practices.
+BCCKOP has the experience and capability, including sufficient competence supervising other personnel, to perform the Operating Services in accordance with sound and generally accepted natural gas processing practices.
 The Operating Services will be accomplished in a good and workmanlike manner and in compliance with applicable Industry Standards, and BCCKOP assumes sole responsibility to assure that the Operating Services are accomplished in accordance with any and all prudent and applicable safety standards.
-BCCKOP shall comply with rules and regulations which CLIENT has or may established for the use and occupancy of its premises.
-BCCKOP, in performing its obligations under this Agreement, shall establish and maintain appropriate business standards, procedures, and controls as necessary to avoid any real or apparent impropriety or adverse impact on the interests of CLIENT.
+BCCKOP shall comply with rules and regulations which CLIENT has established or may establish for the use and occupancy of its premises.
+BCCKOP, in performing its obligations under this Agreement, shall establish and maintain appropriate business standards, procedures, and controls as necessary to avoid any impropriety or adverse impact on the interests of CLIENT.

 BCCKOP shall maintain the representations and warranties contained in Article 17 of this Agreement.
 If a condition occurs whereby BCCKOP can no longer maintain a representation or warranty contained in Article 17, BCCKOP shall notify CLIENT of the condition in writing within ten (10) working days of the occurrence of the condition and shall take prompt and appropriate actions as necessary to correct the condition.